k-huynh/khcraft/README.md

 - add a way to remove all selected enchantments for a skill/tool
 - disable villager trading
 - make sure flint and steel, carrot and warped fungus on stick enchantments are handled properly
+- test that you dont get doubly awarded skill points

 ## Future tasks if I can be bothered
 - GUI for 'server store'